tobogganhill/Udacity-Blockchain-Nanodegree-Project-1/README.md

 ## Understanding the boilerplate code

-The Boilerplate code is a simple architecture for a Blockchain application, it includes a REST APIs application to expose the your Blockchain application methods to your client applications or users.
+The Boilerplate code is a simple architecture for a Blockchain application, it includes a REST APIs application to expose the Blockchain application methods to your client applications or users.

 1. `app.js` file.
-It contains the configuration and initialization of the REST Api, the team who provide this boilerplate code suggest do not change this code because it is already tested and works as expected.
+It contains the configuration and initialization of the REST Api, the team who provided this boilerplate code suggests not to change this code because it is already tested and works as expected.
 2. `BlockchainController.js` file.
 It contains the routes of the REST Api.
-Those are the methods that expose the urls you will need to call when make a request to the application.
+Those are the methods that expose the urls you will need to call when making a request to the application.
 3. `src` folder.
-In here we are going to have the main two classes we needed to create our Blockchain application, we are going to create a `block.js` file and a `blockchain.js` file that will contain the `Block` and `BlockChain` classes.
+In here we are going to have the main two classes needed to create our Blockchain application, we are going to create a `block.js` file and a `blockchain.js` file that will contain the `Block` and `BlockChain` classes.

 ### Starting with the boilerplate code:

-First thing first, we are going to download or clone our boilerplate code.
+Download or clone the boilerplate code.

-Then we need to install all the libraries and module dependencies, to do that: open a terminal and run the command `npm install`
+Then install all the libraries and module dependencies, to do that: open a terminal and run the command `npm install`

-**( Remember to be able to work on this project you will need to have installed in your computer Node.js and npm )**
+**( Remember to be able to work on this project you will need to have installed on your computer Node.js and npm )**

-At this point we are ready to run our project for first time, use the command:
+At this point we are ready to run our project for the first time, using the command:
 `node app.js`

-You can check in your terminal the the Express application is listening in the PORT 8000
+Check in your terminal that the Express application is listening on PORT 8000

 ## What do I need to implement to satisfy my employer requirements?

 1.  `block.js` file.
 In the `Block` class we are going to implement the method:
     `validate()`. /\*\*
-    - The `validate()` method will validate if the block has been tampered or not.
+    - The `validate()` method will validate if the block has been tampered with or not.
     - Been tampered means that someone from outside the application tried to change
-    - values in the block data as a consecuence the hash of the block should be different.
+    - values in the block data as a consequence the hash of the block should be different.
     - Steps:
-    - 1. Return a new promise to allow the method be called asynchronous.
+    - 1. Return a new promise to allow the method to be called asynchronously.
-    - 2. Save the in auxiliary variable the current hash of the block (`this` represent the block object)
+    - 2. Save in an auxiliary variable the current hash of the block (`this` represents the block object)
     - 3. Recalculate the hash of the entire block (Use SHA256 from crypto-js library)
     - 4. Compare if the auxiliary hash value is different from the calculated